 When to go

 Travel when you can.
-Don’t make the mistake of thinking that a trip has to be long to be worth it—weekend trips are a great way to see nearby (and not-so-nearby) places and cities without spending a ton of money or disrupting your schedule too much
+Don’t make the mistake of thinking that a trip has to be long to be worth it—weekend trips are a great way to see nearby (and not-so-nearby) places and cities without spending a ton of money or disrupting your schedule too much.

 Flexibility and free time are your friends.
 This is one of the rare periods of your life where you will have a lot of control over your schedule.
-How you schedule your classes, work schedule and summer plans can all help you make more room in your schedule for traveling.
+How you schedule your classes, your work/jobs and summer plans can all help you make more room in your schedule for traveling.
 It may feel like you don’t have much time to travel, but the truth is you have way more flexibility with a student schedule than with a 9-5 and a set amount of vacation days.

 Find ways to travel efficiently.
 Use your weekends, holidays, school breaks and other free time well.
 Add a day of traveling onto a long weekend so you can spend the most time traveling without missing much class or work.
 Traveling during holidays and school breaks is a great way to take longer trips.
 Take advantage of long breaks like winter and summer vacations while you have them—they won’t exist once you graduate!